 Data Sources¶

-The POWER Project provides data at the native sources resolution from the data providers; primary solar resolution is a global 1° x 1° latitude/longitude grid from CERES SYN1deg while the meteorological data sources are ½° x ⅝° latitude/longitude grid from GMAO MERRA-2.
-As the data becomes available from providers it is processed and made available through POWER's Services Suite.
+The POWER project provides data at the native source resolutions from the data providers; primary solar resolution is a global 1° x 1° latitude/longitude grid from CERES SYN1deg while the meteorological data source is ½° x ⅝° latitude/longitude grid from GMAO MERRA-2.
+As data becomes available from providers, it is processed and made available through POWER's services suite.

 Energy Fluxes¶

-The energy flux parameters (e.g. Solar Irradiance, Thermal IR, and Cloud Properties) are derived from NASA's GEWEX SRB Release 4-Integrated Product (R4-IP) archive and NASA's CERES SYN1deg and FLASHFlux projects.
-The CERES Version 4A data is processed by the POWER Project team on a daily basis and appended to the daily time series to provide low latency products which are generally ready within about 4 days of near real time.
+The energy flux parameters (e.g. Solar Irradiance, Thermal IR, and Cloud Properties) are derived from NASA Langley Research Center's SRB Release 4-Integrated Product (R4-IP) archive in association with the GEWEX program and NASA's CERES SYN1deg and FLASHFlux projects.
+The CERES Version 4A data is processed by the POWER team on a daily basis and appended to the daily time series to provide low latency products which are generally ready within about four days of near real time.

 Source | Temporal Coverage | Latency | |